University of Florida College of Pharmacy: Campuses

 The College of Pharmacy has three campuses — in Gainesville, Jacksonville and Orlando — where Pharm.D. students study the same curriculum through simultaneous learning.
 Classes on the three campuses connect synchronously through videoconferencing, with faculty present at each campus.

 Gainesville

 The University of Florida's Gainesville campus began offering pharmacy degrees in 1923.
 The pharmacy campus is part of UF Health, which is the country's only academic health center with six health-related colleges (Medicine, Nursing, Public Health and Health Professions, Dentistry, and Veterinary Medicine), nine research centers and institutes and 10 hospitals.

 The Gainesville pharmacy campus has more than 500 Pharm.D. students enrolled with 130 new pharmacy students admitted each fall semester.

 Jacksonville

 The Jacksonville campus began offering Pharm.D. degrees in 2002.
-It is located on the campus of UF Health Jacksonville, where students have access to a UF medical library, modern labs, two on-campus pharmacies, and teaching classrooms and auditoriums.

 The Jacksonville campus has approximately 200 Pharm.D. students enrolled with 40-50 new students admitted each fall semester to the Pharm.D. program.